noronha-dataops/noronha/examples/2_lazy/README.md

 #### 5) Train

-Run a new training so that we have more than one model version in the database.
+Run a new training so that we have more than one model version in the database:

 ```
 nha -d train new \